-Ramban #1 (citing Bava Metzi'a, 56a): to confine the Isur Ona'ah to Metalt'lin.
-1
+Ramban #1 (citing Bava Metzi'a, 56b) and Targum Yonasan: To confine the Isur Ona'ah to Metaltelin

 Why does the Torah write twice the La'av of Ona'ah (here and in Pasuk 17)?

-What are the ramifications of "Lo Sonu"?
+What are the ramifications of "Al Tonu"?

-Ramban #2: It is a warning that the two parties should clarify to one another how many years there are until the Yovel, and to stipulate that, in the Yovel, the field must go back to the owner.
+Ramban #2: It is a warning that the two parties should clarify to one another how many years there are until the Yovel, and to stipulate that, in the Yovel, the field must go back to the seller.

 What is considered Ona'ah?
 What happens if somebody transgresses?

 Ramban: For Metaltelim, if the difference from the true value is less than a sixth, the sale remains intact and the transgressor is not obligated to compensate the other party.
-1 Whereas if it is a sixth, the sale is valid, but the transgressor must return it.
+1 If it is a sixth 2 , the sale is valid, but the transgressor must return it.
 If it is more than a sixth, the sale is invalid.